auralangco/aura/README.md

 ## Type System

+## Keywords

+- `external`: The current definition is made in an external language
+- `enum`*: [WIP] declares a enum type
+- `final`: The current definition identifier cannot be shadowed
+- `fn`: Defines a function
+- `import`: Imports a module
+- `lib`: Defines the current module as a library and the exposed interface (what simbols are exported)
+- `main`: Defines the current module as an executable and defines the entrypoint code
+- `matchfn`: Defines a function using pattern matching in it's declaration
+- `mod`: Declares a submodule as exportable in a `lib` statement
+- `struct`*: [WIP] declares a struct type
+- `tag`: Both defines a new tag or tags an existing type
+- `type`: Defines a type
+- `union`*: [WIP] declares a union type
+- `val`: Defines a compiletime known constant value

 ## Operators

 - `=` bind operator
 - `+ - * / % **` arithmetic operators
 - `&& || !` logic operators
 - `++` concatenation operator
+- `~:` composition operator
+- `_` currying operator
 - `[ ]` list operator
 - `{ }` block operator
 - `expression :: expression` compound join operator `(A1, A2, ..., An) :: (B1, B2, ..., Bm) = (A1, A2, ..., An, B1, B2, ..., Bm)`